Newer types of endoscopy

 Virtual endoscopy has some advantages over standard endoscopy — nothing is put into the body and no drugs are needed for the test.
-It also allows the doctor to change the angle or magnify the image, which can help with diagnosis.
+The doctor can change the angle or magnify the image, which can help with diagnosis.

 But there are some disadvantages, too.
 Virtual endoscopy does show good detail, but it’s not quite as good at showing fine surface detail as standard endoscopy.
 (For example, it can’t show color differences.)
-It also exposes the patient to some radiation — about the same amount as a standard CT.
+It also exposes the patient to about the same amount of radiation as a standard CT.
 And because nothing is put into the body, the doctor can’t take biopsy samples or remove growths.
 This means that if something abnormal is found, the patient may still need a standard endoscopy.
-The patient must still take medicines (laxatives and/or enemas) to clean out the colon to get good pictures during a virtual colonoscopy.
+To get good pictures on a virtual colonoscopy, the patient must still take medicines (laxatives and/or enemas) to clean out the colon.

 Virtual endoscopy is a fairly new procedure, and doctors aren’t yet sure how best to use it.
 It will likely be used more in the future as the technology improves.

 Last Medical Review: 02/03/2015